FOR IMMEDIATE RELEASE

 Thanks to free coaching and classes offered by Business Impact NW thanks in part to support from the US Small Business Administration, everyone who applied and continued through the competition’s rounds received powerful new tools for more effective business planning and strategy along with personal business coaching.
 This year’s judges included Eli Allison, IMPACT Pitch 2017 Best Established Business and Founder of Repair Revolution, Molly Moon Neitzel, Founder and CEO of Molly Moon’s Homemade Ice Cream and Michael Powell, Senior Vice President and Chief Lending Officer of Harborstone Credit Union.

 About Business Impact NW:

 Business Impact NW is a nonprofit economic development organization dedicated to serving communities of color, women, veterans, immigrants and refugees, LGBTQ+, and low-income entrepreneurs in the Pacific Northwest through financial services, business advice and training.
 Our mission is to grow businesses that create jobs in underserved communities while promoting long-term positive economic change.
 Business Impact NW serves startups as well as existing businesses, and is dedicated to helping underserved entrepreneurs at every stage in their business growth.
 Our loan department offers lending services in Washington State and Oregon.
-Business Impact NW is located in Seattle, WA also offers business support services in Washington State, Oregon, Idaho and Alaska through the Washington Women’s Business Center (WWBC) and the Veterans Business Outreach Center (VBOC).
+Business Impact NW is located in Seattle WA.
+It also offers business support services in Washington State, Oregon, Idaho and Alaska through the Washington Women’s Business Center (WWBC) and the Veterans Business Outreach Center (VBOC).
 To learn more about our services or to make a donation, visit www.businessimpactnw.org.